What Is A Birdie In Golf? History, Facts, & Tips for New Golfers

 It may be one of the more common golf scoring terms used in the game of golf.
 However, scoring a golf birdie on the golf course is not common.

-If you look at these PGA tour stats, you will see that the average number of birdies made by the top professional golfers per round is five.
+If you look at these PGA Tour stats, you will see that the average number of birdies made by the top professional golfers per round is five.
 This should go some way in telling you just how hard a birdie is to achieve.
-Most birdies in golf that are scored by players on tour are scored on the par-5s.
+Most birdies in golf that players on tour score are scored on the par-5s.

 With the distance that most pros hit the ball today, they can easily get onto a par-5 in two shots, giving them two further shots to record a birdie on their scorecard.

 The highest amount of birdies made in one round is 13.
-This record is currently shared by Chip Beck from back in 1991 and Adam Hadwin in 2017, when they each shot 59.
+Chip Beck shares this record from back in 1991 and Adam Hadwin in 2017, when they shot 59.

 And the world record for the number of consecutive birdies scored in a row during one round is nine.
 As of January 15th, 2020, there are also only nine players ever to have achieved this.